dimxy/doc-dev/first-cc-heir.md

 We also need to add checks that the converted param values are correct (what I ommitted in this sample), for example not negative or not exceeding some limit.
 Note how to parse hex representation of the pubkey param and convert it to CPubKey object.

-And now time to call the heir cc contract code and pass the returned created tx in hexademical representation to the caller, ready to be sent to the chain:
+And now time to call the 'Heir' cc contract code and pass the returned created tx in hexademical representation to the caller, ready to be sent to the chain:
 ```
     UniValue result = HeirFund(amount, name, heirpk, inactivitytime);
     RETURN_IF_ERROR(CCerror);  // use a macro to throw runtime_error if CCerror is set in HeirFund()